jclo/kuero/lxc/README.md

 Then you can derive a new container from this one with the command:
 ```
-lxc-clone -s -o core -n myNewContainer
+lxc-copy -s -n core -N myNewContainer
 ```

 If you check the used memory size before and after cloning `core` you will notice almost no increase!

-### Issue with `lxc-clone`
+### Issue with `lxc-copy`

-`lxc-clone` updates the name of the container in the file `config` but not in the file `/etc/HOSTNAME`.
+`lxc-copy` updates the name of the container in the file `config` but not in the file `/etc/HOSTNAME`.
 This should be done manually for the time being.

 ## Other issues

 From 1.0, `Lxc` authorizes the container to exchange data with the host.
 This feature is enabled by adding the following line to the container fstab:
 ```
 /hostDir  containerDir none bind,create=dir
 ```

 `hostDir` is the absolute path to the host dir accessible to the container. `containerDir` is the relative path to `rootfs` of the container dir. `containerDir` has no  initial / because the path is relative to the container’s root.

 the `fstab` file must be located at the root of the container (same as config and rootfs).
 If it is located at `rootfs/etc/fstab` it fails to mount `hostDir` inside the container!